mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 #### artifact_depends

 The `artifact_depends` contains a set of parameters that the current artifact depends on.
-It can contain zero or more elements (in most cases at least `device_type` should be present though).
+It can contain zero or more key/value pairs (in most cases at least `device_type` should be present though).

 The given artifact will be installed, only if the device itself